Stock Trading BotsApril 23, 202616 min read

 What it is: You write code directly against Alpaca's API.
 No middle layer.

 What works: Alpaca's API is clean.
 Paper accounts are real.
 Commission-free on stocks and ETFs.
 Python SDK is mature.
+Fractional shares work natively.
 Webhook options exist.
 If you can code, you control every edge case.
+This is the most flexible path and the cheapest in dollars: a VPS or free-tier serverless function costs $0 to $20 per month.

 What does not work: This is a code project, not a product.
 You own the execution, the logging, the error handling, the reconnects, the order state machine.
 That is a weekend project for a competent engineer and a six-month project for someone who is learning to code while trading.
 Most retail traders underestimate this.